Particular/docs.particular.net/transports/sqs/operations-scripting_create_sqs_[5,).partial.md

 #### options

-`-evt` | `--event-type` : Full name of the event allowed through the IAM policy (e.g. MyNamespace.MyMessage), can be repeated multiple times to allow multiple event types to pass.
+`-evt` | `--event-type` : Full name of the event allowed through the IAM policy (e.g. MyNamespace.MyMessage); can be repeated multiple times to allow multiple event types to pass.

 `-i` | `--access-key-id` : Overrides the environment variable 'AWS_ACCESS_KEY_ID'